idelchi/godyl/docs/configuration/tools.md

 - idelchi/godyl
 ```

-This is the simplest form to download the latest release of `godyl` from the GitHub repository `idelchi/godyl`.
+This is the simplest form to download the latest release of `godyl` from the the default source type (`github`).

 If the path is a URL, it will be considered as a `source.url` type.
 Otherwise, it will be assumed to be a `source.github` type in the form `owner/repo`.

 ### Full Form

-For more complex configurations, you can use the full form:
+For more complex configurations, you can use the extended form:

 ```yaml
 name: godyl